Grade 1 Supporting tests: a simple guide

 Make sure you check the syllabus of your instrument for more detail on the criteria of the improvisation test.
 We also have some sample stimuli available on the Supporting tests page of our website.

-The new online supporting resources section of our Piano syllabus features videos of pianist Lucinda Mackworth-Young teaching improvisation at Initial and Grade 1 level with students.
+The Piano support resources page features videos of pianist Lucinda Mackworth-Young teaching improvisation at Initial and Grade 1 level with students.

 Visit our YouTube channel to view more videos focused on improvisation, featuring candidates attempting all three types of improvisation stimulus.